theupdateframework/pep-maximum-security-model/README.rst

 package manager that supports TUF) that download distributions from PyPI.

-The first three subsections (Cryptographic Signature Scheme, Cryptographic Key Files, and Key Management) cover the cryptographic components of the release process.
-That is, which key type is supported and how keys may be generated and stored to sign distributions.
-The two subsections that follow discuss the PyPI modules that require modification to support TUF metadata.
-For example, Twine and Distutils are two projects that may be modified.
-Finally, the last section goes over the key management and signing solution that is RECOMMENDED for the signing tools.
+The first three subsections (Cryptographic Signature Scheme, Cryptographic Key Files, and Key Management) cover the cryptographic components of the developer release process.
+That is, which key type PyPI supports, how keys may be stored, and how keys may be generated.
+The two subsections that follow discuss the PyPI modules that SHOULD be modified to support TUF metadata.
+For example, Twine and Distutils are two projects that SHOULD be modified.
+Finally, the last subsection goes over the automated key management and signing solution that is RECOMMENDED for the signing tools.

-TUF is flexible with respect to cryptographic key types, signatures, and signing methods.
-The tools, modification, and methods discussed in the following sections are RECOMMENDATIONS for implementors of the signing tools.
+TUF's design is flexible with respect to cryptographic key types, signatures, and signing methods.
+The tools, modification, and methods discussed in the following sections are RECOMMENDATIONS for the implementors of the signing tools.

 Cryptographic Signature Scheme: Ed25519
 ---------------------------------------